Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

 ### Skills Learned

 - Phishing Analysis and Email Forensics
-- Decoding Email Headers and Bodies for Phishing Detection
+- Decoded Email Headers and Bodies for Phishing Detection
+- Leveraged a variety of investigative tools to collect data on phishing emails
 - Email Structure and Phishing Techniques
 - Process of how an email travels from sender to recipient